zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 But here, Wang is using the expression “busting a s eam” to mean that the clothing is so tight on Vera that she won’t be able  to move in it without basically ripping the clothing, making the seams come apart.
 Vera says, “You’re missing the point,” meaning you don’t understand why I’m bu ying these pants.
 “I want to look good in these pants no matter what.”

-The expression “no matter (matter) what” means rega rdless of what might happen, even if the consequences are bad, I still w ant to do this.
+The expression “no matter (matter) what” means rega rdless of what might happen, even if the consequences are bad, I still want to do this.
 “I want to go to the opera tonight no matter what” – even if I have to pay a thousand dollars, even if I have to walk to the Disney Concert Hall in dow ntown Los Angeles.
 I want to go no matter what.

 When someone says they want to do something “no mat ter what,” he or she means it doesn’t matter what the consequences will be, what the bad effects might be – he or she wants to do this thing.
 Wang s ays, “Spoken like a true slave to fashion.”
 The phrase “spoken like” is used to us ually make fun of someone or to characterize someone’s personality or attitude.
 It’s used to say that this person is typical of a certain kind of person.
 Let me give  you another example.